 Chronic obstructive pulmonary disease (COPD), which is an umbrella term for emphysema, chronic bronchitis and other airway diseases, has now overtaken stroke as the third-leading cause of death in the United States.
 Data from 2017 suggests that women are more likely than men to die from COPD, and more recent … Read More

 Unless we can breathe, we cannot live.
 That’s why it behooves us to treat our lungs with respect by not smoking or inhaling any unnecessary products, and by avoiding air pollution whenever possible.
 These simple measures can help prevent the majority of cases of COPD, the most common form of … Read More

-Tuberculosis (often called TB) is a contagious disease that usually attacks the lungs.
-Before effective treatment became available in the 1940s, TB was a dreaded disease that killed many people while sparing others.
-According to the Centers for Disease Control and Prevention (CDC), in the early 1900s one out of … Read More
+Tuberculosis (TB) is a contagious disease that usually attacks the lungs, from where it can spread to other organs.
+Before effective treatment became available in the 1940s, TB (which was formerly known as consumption) killed many people.
+In fact, in the early 1900s one out of every seven people in … Read More

-Pneumonia is an infection of one or both lungs caused by bacteria, viruses, or other infectious agents.
-The severity of pneumonia depends on several factors, including which germ is responsible and the strength of the immune system.
+Pneumonia is an infection in one or both lungs caused by bacteria, a virus (such as the flu virus), or another infectious agent.
+The severity of pneumonia depends on several factors, including which germ is responsible, and the strength of the individual’s immune system.

-When the body’s immune system detects injury (from infection or other cause), it produces … Read More
+When the immune system detects an infection, … Read More

-Influenza—commonly called “the flu”—is a viral infection of the respiratory system.
-It affects the lungs as well as the whole body.
-Most people recognize the symptoms—fever, body aches, sore throat, stuffy nose, and headache.
-Sometimes the flu is confused with the common cold, but even though some of the symptoms … Read More
+Influenza—commonly called the flu—is a viral infection of the respiratory system.
+It affects the lungs, as well as the whole body.
+Most people who get the flu come down with it during “flu season,” which runs from November to March.
+Children are more susceptible to getting the flu, and often … Read More